jariwala-parth/geniuschessacademy/API_DOCS.md

 ## Authentication

-All protected endpoints require JWT authentication.
+Protected endpoints require JWT authentication.
 Obtain a token by logging in and include it in the `Authorization` header.

 ### Format
 ```